tfabris/BlueGigaEmpeg/README.md

 whether the paired device is a "phone" device or a "music" device.
 I choose to pair my phone as a phone, and the empeg Car as a music device.
 Then, each time I start my car, they both pair up correctly.
-I can use the steering wheel controls to initiate a speakerphone call which automatically mutes and pauses the music from the empeg.
+I can use the steering wheel controls to initiate a speakerphone call, which automatically mutes and pauses the music from the empeg.

-###  Technical details and troubleshooting:
+###  Pairing process, technical details and troubleshooting:

 When you press the RESET/PAIR button on the BlueGigaEmpeg, it does the
 following: